MarkusH/talk-orm/examples.rst

 All the things above are somewhat basic and something everybody using Django will come across eventually.
-The next topic about data aggregation and annotating database objects with additional information is something that's still common, but it may take some time for this to actually come up in a project.
+The next topic about data aggregation and annotating database objects with additional information is something that's still common, but it may take some time for this to come up in a project.

 Let's ``COUNT`` again
 ---------------------

-Let's start off by counting the number of books per author:
+Let's start by counting the number of books per author:

 .. code:: python